minio/docs/source/reference/minio-mc/mc-share-upload.rst

 .. start-mc-share-upload-desc

-The :mc:`mc share upload` command generates a temporary presigned URL with integrated access credentials for downloading objects from a MinIO bucket.
+The :mc:`mc share upload` command generates a temporary presigned URL with integrated access credentials for uploading objects to a MinIO bucket.
 The temporary URL expires after a configurable time limit.

 .. end-mc-share-upload-desc